rails/activeresource/README.md

 Active Resource is built on a standard JSON or XML format for requesting and submitting resources over HTTP.
 It mirrors the RESTful routing built into Action Controller but will also work with any other REST service that properly implements the protocol.
-REST uses HTTP, but unlike "typical" web applications, it makes use of all the verubys available in the HTTP specification:
+REST uses HTTP, but unlike "typical" web applications, it makes use of all the verbs available in the HTTP specification:

 * GET requests are used for finding and retrieving resources.
 * POST requests are used to create new resources.